9th Congress of Colombia

-The Ninth Congress of the Republic of Colombia is the current convocation of the legislative branch of the Republic of Colombia, composed of the Senate of Colombia and the Chamber of Representatives of Colombia.
-It meets in Bogotá from 20 July 2022 to 20 July 2026.
-In total, it is made up of 108 Senators and 187 Representatives.
+The Ninth Congress of the Republic of Colombia was the convocation of the legislative branch of the Republic of Colombia in Bogotá from 20 July 2022 to 20 July 2026, composed of the Senate of Colombia and the Chamber of Representatives of Colombia.
+In total, it was made up of 108 Senators and 187 Representatives.

 Article 114 of the Colombian Constitution of 1991 proclaims Congress as the highest representative body of the legislative power.
 According to article 114, it is up to the Congress of the Republic of Colombia to reform the Constitution, make laws and exercise political control over the government and administration.
-Currently, the "Legislative Observatory" of the National University of Colombia and the "Visible Congress" program of the University of Los Andes monitor the Congress of the Republic.
+Currently, the "Legislative Observatory" of the National University of Colombia and the "Visible Congress" program of the University of the Andes monitor the Congress of the Republic.

 2022 parliamentary election

 The 2022 Colombian parliamentary election were held on Sunday, 13 March 2022, where the 289 representatives of the House of Representatives and members of the Senate were elected.